Student festival guide 2017

 Snap your tickets up now, and cross your fingers for some sunshine!

 If you're on the hunt for something a little bit different with your festival experience, then it's well worth checking out Shambala in Northampton.

-Shambala is kind of like a mini Glastonbury, if you like, so if you missed out on Glasto tickets this year, this would be the perfect alternative.
+Shambala is kind of like a mini Glastonbury, if you like (minus the mainstream headliners) so if you missed out on Glasto tickets this year, this would be the perfect alternative.

 Extra bonus points for being an award-winning 'green' festival!

 Cost: £65 (day pass), £205 (weekend camping pass)

 As one of the longest-running music festivals in the world, Reading and Leeds are somewhat of an institution in the UK.

 Taking place each year on the August bank holiday weekend, the festivals run the same line up alternating between Richfield Avenue in Reading and Bramham Park in Leeds.

 Reading and Leeds started out a lot more rock, metal and punk-focussed, but over the years it's become a bit more open to mainstream hip hop and dance music (much to the loyal alt-scene festival goers' dismay – but you have Download Festival so no complaints!).

 Reading and Leeds' impressively eclectic lineup this year features everything from Kasabian, Muse, Major Lazer, You Me At Six and Fatboy Slim.